English Language Learners (ELLs)

 All ELL teachers, whether they are ESL or bilingual teachers, are trained to use teaching strategies that make language comprehensible and promote language development while using the grade-level curriculum.

-ELL programs are located throughout the District and are provided either at the home school or at a nearby school where teachers can best accommodate a student’s needs.
-The Dual Language Program is offered at three elementary schools: Canterbury, Coventry and North.
-It is also offered at Hannah Beardsley Middle School.
+ELL programs are located throughout the District and are provided either at the home school or at a nearby school where teachers can best accommodate a student’s needs. \The Dual Language Program is offered at three elementary schools (Canterbury, Coventry and North) and at two middle schools (Hannah Beardsley and Lundahl).

 During the registration process, all families receive a home language survey.
 If another language is spoken in the home, the District is required by the State to screen students for the ELL program.
 Students are recommended to be in the ELL program based on the results of this screening.
 The test measures the student’s ability to listen, speak, read and write in the English language.